-At A229 code "1" if benefit being received at time of interview
+At A229 code "1" if benefit being received at time of interview (and circle code 1)

 This question is intended to identify and record separately from other NI benefits, receipt of any supplementary benefit, including supplementary pension.

 There are two kinds of supplementary benefit: supplementary pension for people over retirement age (65 for men, 60 for women) and supplementary allowance for people from age 16 to retirement age.